 - Quick Reference Guides – Providing quick reference cards in a welcome guide, online, or as a handout will greatly improve user productivity and reduce calls to the Help Desk.

 - Help Desk website/portal – Implement a Help Desk online customer portal to inform customers and increase productivity.
 A typical Help Desk portal lets customers request help via a support ticket, check the status of a current support ticket, or search through previous tickets.

 - Informational tours – Meet with departments to present and answer questions

-- Technology Fairs – It is an opportunity for the Information Technology department to display the systems used, service available and staff.
-In light of that fact having the Help Desk in the technology fair is a great way to market the Help Desk services.
+- Technology Fairs – It is an opportunity for the Information Technology department to display the systems used, services available, and staff.
+In light of that fact having the Help Desk at the technology fair is a great way to market the Help Desk services.

 Perform a Maturity Assessment

-For an organization initially setting up their Help Desk management practices, there is a lot of industry standard IT Service Management and ITIL information available to build a strong foundation.
-Of course an established Help Desk will need to understand how they are doing and what needs attention for improvement.
-In the IT Service Management community, we start by using something call a maturity assessment.
+For an organization initially setting up their Help Desk management practices, there is a lot of industry-standard IT Service Management and ITIL information available to build a strong foundation.
+Of course, an established Help Desk will need to understand how they are doing and what needs attention for improvement.
+In the IT Service Management community, we start by using something called a maturity assessment.
 Complete a maturity assessment to determine maturity compared to industry standards.
 It is important to note that the value realized from performing an assessment is directly related to the thoroughness of the assessment data gathered, which includes staff interviews.
 There are many benefits in performing a maturity assessment.